Steppe: Subtropical steppe

 In Australia, subtropical steppe can be found in a belt surrounding the most severe deserts of the continent and around the Musgrave Ranges.

 In North America this environment is typical of transition areas between zones with a Mediterranean climate and true deserts, such as Reno, Nevada, the inner part of California, and much of western Texas and adjacent areas in Mexico.

+Human impact

+Humans have severe impacts on their environments.
+Among many examples the following two give only an impression.